ogsf/recurly_code_exercise_kevin/README.md

 # recurly_ui
 Coding exercise driving the Recurly web application.
-The test has been written using the rspec framework.
+The test has been written in Ruby using the rspec framework.

 There are two test files, one using only watir, the other using page-object library.